fastaidocsprint/styleguide/README.md

 Type hints should be validated to be error free by setting a type checker, such as Pylance (VSCode), Pyright, or mypy to basic type hint checking (or equivalent).

-Due to quirks of each individual type hint checker, runtime functionally being unparsable pre-runtime (such as fastcore’s `mk_class`), or calling methods which lack type hints, not all type hint errors will be resolvable.
+Due to quirks of each individual type hint checker—such as runtime functionally being unparsable pre-runtime (such as fastcore’s `mk_class`) or calling methods which lack type hints—not all type hint errors will be resolvable.

 A reasonable effort should be made to identify and correct all other type hint errors.